jaab30/task-planner/README.md

 # Simple and professional Todo List

 This web application is a simple but very professional looking Todo List.
 Fully CRUD using NodeJs, Express, Handlebars and Sequelized (MySQL).
 Use MVC model folder structure.
-Simply create a ".env" file and enter your database credentials and it is ready to use.
+Simply, enter your database credentials in the ".env" file and it is ready to use.

 .env example file: